plone/documentation/docs/classic-ui/images.md

 ### Pixel density

 Another metric is the pixel density of the user's screen.
-This metric denotes the pixel density, or resolution, of an output device in dots per inch (DPI).
+This metric denotes the pixel density, or resolution, of an output device in {term}`dots per inch` (DPI).

 ```json
 {